Akame1981/SecureChat/docs/client-usage.md

-# SecureChat Client Documentation
+# Whispr Client Documentation

-This document describes the structure and usage of the SecureChat client codebase.
+This document describes the structure and usage of the Whispr client codebase.

 ---

 ## Overview

-The SecureChat client is a Tkinter-based GUI application for end-to-end encrypted messaging.
+The Whispr client is a Tkinter-based GUI application for end-to-end encrypted messaging.
 It uses PyNaCl for cryptography and communicates with a FastAPI server.

 ---